egrosdou01/personal-blog/blog/2024-07-15-welcome/cilium-eks-sveltos.md

 ## Step 3: Update the EKS cluster

-As we would like to use Cilium with the Kube Proxy replacement and the [ENI](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/networking-networkmode-awsvpc.html) mode enabled, we need toperform additional actions.
+As we would like to use Cilium with the Kube Proxy replacement and the [ENI](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/networking-networkmode-awsvpc.html) mode enabled, we need to perform additional actions.
 As the `kube-proxy` daemonset is already installed, we have to remove all related resources and update the `aws-node` daemonset to support the ENI mode.

 ### Validation